vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 ## HMR

 When changing the `<script>` the old cache is transferred and refreshed.
+Worst case, the page reloads for non lazy loaders.

+TODO: expand

 ## Extending `defineLoader()`